dasdachs/web-dev-tutorials/web-apis/README.md

 ## Bonus

+* use HTTPie, curl or Postman to test your API
 * add incoming data validation and invalid data error handling by adding class methods to models or by using a library like [pydantic](https://pydantic-docs.helpmanual.io/)
 * create models and store them in a database
 * add serialization methods to your models, create a helper function or use a library like [flask-marshmallow](https://flask-marshmallow.readthedocs.io/en/latest/)